powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 - `amoxor_w`

-We do not (yet) support the instructions of these tests, but should be easy to implement, following amoadd_w suit.
+We do not (yet) support the instructions of these tests, but should be easy to implement, following `amoadd_w` suit.

 ## From the "C" (compressed) extension (rv32uc):

 - `rvc`

-The RISC-V "C" test is only supported when converting from the ELF executable, and only a modified version of the test is supported, because the original inserts data in the middle of the text section, which breaks our expected separation between data and code address space.
+The RISC-V "C" test file is only partially supported when converting from the ELF executable.
+Some tests that we don't support were disable.